 It has been more than 70 days since Balen Shah took over as the Mayor of Kathmandu, but he faces added obstacles with each passing day to clean the capital's streets of its garbage.
 By now, there isn't an iota of doubt that there is a conspiracy to fail the mayor, who won the seat as an independent candidate, by the mainstream political parties.
 It's been weeks since garbage has been piling on the streets of the Kathmandu Valley, and the residents living around the landfill site area have been obstructing the trucks ferrying garbage to the area.
 On Sunday, only 200 trucks were able to transport garbage to the landfill site, that too with police escort.

 It's absurd that the people should think that the mayor is solely responsible for taking care of the city's garbage.
 It is time to question, what is Prime Minister Deuba and his ministers doing?
 Why are they not bothered at all when the garbage problem is giving Kathmandu such bad publicity in the media?
 If the intention of the parties, both ruling and opposition, is to give the independents a hard time, then with the federal and provincial elections slated for mid-November, it is unlikely that Kathmandu garbage problem will be solved anytime soon.

-A version of this article appears in print on January 06, 2020 of The Himalayan Times.
+A version of this article appears in the print on August 17, 2022 of The Himalayan Times.